ni/nimble/CONTRIBUTING.md

 ### npm audit

-The repository runs [`npm audit`](https://docs.npmjs.com/cli/v8/commands/npm-audit) to prevent submissions if a change introduces npm dependencies with known vulnerabilities.
-If this check fails, your options include (in order of preference):
+The repository runs [`npm audit`](https://docs.npmjs.com/cli/v8/commands/npm-audit) to prevent submissions if any dependencies have known vulnerabilities.
+This can occur during on a PR that introduces a new dependency version or on an unrelated PR if a vulnerability was recently reported on an existing dependency.
+If this check fails, our options include:

+#### If a fix for the vulnerability is available

-1. Requesting that the dependency author publish a version that addresses the vulnerability and waiting to uptake that safer version.
+1. Update the direct dependency which brings in the vulnerability to a version that addresses the issue.
-2. Running `npm audit fix` to upgrade vulnerable sub-dependencies if the direct dependency isn't responsive in upgrading their dependencies.
+2. If the actual issue is with a sub-dependency which has published a fix, we can update that sub-dependency via `npm audit fix`.
 This should be accompanied by appropriate testing of the new version.
+We should also ensure there is an issue on the direct dependency's repository asking them to uptake the fixed sub-dependency.

+#### If a fix for the vulnerability isn't available or if it isn't practical to uptake the fix

+1. Remove the vulnerable dependency and find a different way to achieve the same functionality.
-3. Proposing a more lenient audit level for this repository (e.g. allowing `low` or `moderate` vulnerabilities).
+2. Temporarily use a more lenient [audit level](https://docs.npmjs.com/cli/v8/commands/npm-audit#audit-level) for this repository (e.g. allowing `low` or `moderate` vulnerabilities).
+We should file an issue to track fixing the vulnerability and restoring strict auditing.

 ### Chromatic visual component tests